 Children will outgrow their booster seat once they can comfortably and safely use a regular adult seat belt.
-DPS guidelines suggest this will usually occur once a child is 4’9” tall and/or weighs 100 lbs.
+DPS guidelines suggest this will usually occur once a child is four feet, nine inches tall (or weighs 100 pounds).

 Other articles you might be interested in: